runk/redisq/README.md

 ## Frontend

-Modules has a useful frontend that you can use for monitoring your queues state.
+Module has a useful frontend that you can use for monitoring of the queue status.
 To run it use the following code:

     var frontend = require('redisq/frontend');